Written by Medicover Team and Medically Reviewed by

 Postherpetic Neuralgia

 Postherpetic neuralgia (PHN) is a common complication of shingles.
-It is characterized by persistent pain in the area of the rash even after it has healed.
+It is characterised by persistent pain in the area of the rash even after it has healed.
 PHN can be debilitating and difficult to treat, often requiring a combination of pain management strategies.

 Stages of Chickenpox Rash